compomics/scop3d/README.md

 ## Usage
 See the [wiki](https://github.com/compomics/thermo-msf-parser/wiki) for additional information on how to use *Thermo MSF Parser*.

+### System requirements
+[Python](www.drive5.com/muscle), [MUSCLE](www.ccp4.ac.uk/MG) and [CCP4mg](www.python.org) need to be installed.

+!!! the use of the space character in file names or directory names should be avoided !!!
+!!! scop3D does not function when irregular characters are used !!!

+When large structures are being analysed, it is possible that only part of the structure is visualized.
+We therefore implemented the 'see ccp4mg' button in the image pages.
+This button allows you to start ccp4mg with your structure loaded.
+This then allows you to center the structure as you wish or to change the representation of the structure.

 [Go to top of page](#scop3d)

 ----